dominikj111/resourcely/README.md

 [![Dependency Status](https://deps.rs/repo/github/dominikj111/resourcely/status.svg)](https://deps.rs/repo/github/dominikj111/resourcely)
 [![Made with Rust](https://img.shields.io/badge/Made%20with-Rust-1f425f.svg?logo=rust)](https://www.rust-lang.org/)

-Resourcely is a blazingly fast 🔥 Rust library that provides a convenient way to manage and access resources from both local and remote sources.
+Resourcely is a library that provides a convenient way to manage and access resources from both local and remote sources.
 It offers a unified interface for reading and writing structured data with built-in caching and staleness control.

-> **Built with Rust's zero-cost abstractions** 🦀 - Memory-safe, thread-safe, and lightning-fast!

 ## Features ✨